Scooting in cats

 Why is my cat scooting?

-- Anal glands are two little sacs that sit inside the bottom that can sometimes become blocked or infected, this can cause pain or an itch.
+- Anal gland problems – two little scent sacs in the bottom that can cause irritation if they become blocked or infected.

 Did you find this page useful?